-This Policy sets forth the criteria, standards and procedures that will be used for admission of all undergraduate students to the University, as established by the Academic Senate and Board of Trustees consistent with the University's mission and role within the Utah State System of Higher Education, and in compliance with requirements established by the Utah Board of Higher Education.
-(See Utah Board of Higher Education Policy R461: Admissions, Access, and Articulation.)
+This Policy sets forth the criteria, standards and procedures that will be used for admission of all undergraduate students to the University, as established by the Academic Senate and Board of Trustees consistent with the University's mission and role within the Utah State System of Higher Education, and in compliance with requirements established by the State Board of Regents.
+(See Regents Policy R461: Admissions, Access and Articulation.)
+This Policy is intended to govern only admission of undergraduate students.
+See Policy 6-200 regarding admission of graduate students.